One of 2021's most exciting debuts, Raven Leilani shares the books she's most excited to read in 2022

-With fans including Zadie Smith, Candice Carty-Wiliams and Dolly Alderton, Raven Leilani is the dazzling debut novelist you need to know about this year.
+With fans including Zadie Smith, Candice Carty-Wiliams and Dolly Alderton, Raven Leilani was the dazzling debut novelist of 2021.

-Raven Leilani’s debut novel Luster, which Zadie Smith called ‘brutal – and brilliant,’ was published to huge acclaim in the US last summer, hitting the New York Times bestseller list and receiving rave reviews, and there’s no less buzz around the UK publication.
+Raven Leilani’s debut novel Luster, which Zadie Smith called ‘brutal – and brilliant,’ was published to huge acclaim, hitting the New York Times bestseller list and receiving rave reviews.
 Dolly Alderton told her podcast listeners that ‘these pages are some of the most exciting, disturbing, dark, sharp, funny pages I have read in a debut novel,’ while Candice Carty-Williams, author of Queenie, called it ‘remarkable, the most delicious novel I’ve read.’

 A razor-sharp and painfully funny novel about what it’s like to be young now, Luster is told in the voice of Edie, a twenty-three-year-old Black woman trying to survive in New York City while navigating awkward sexual relationships and a dead-end job.
 The only thing that really matters to Edie is her art, but it’s hard to focus on your passion when you’re struggling to make ends meet.
 When she meets Eric, a white, middle-aged man in an open marriage, Edie’s life gets even more complicated.
-We spoke to Raven about her debut novel, the challenges facing young people today and what’s in store for the future.
+We spoke to Raven about her debut novel, the challenges facing young people today and the books she's most excited to read in 2022.

 Zadie Smith described Luster as ‘a taut, sharp, funny book about being young now.’
 Do you feel that there are any significant influences on young people now that perhaps haven’t been experienced by previous generations?
 What do you think are the positives and pitfalls of these, and how do you think they are shaping young people’s lives?